Decoding GA (not provided) is still a hot topic for SEOs.

 Step 5: Match sessions with keywords using an algorithm

-At this stage, he sets about creating an adjusted, unique algorithm for your account, that tries to match sessions with keywords.
+At this stage, we create an adjusted, unique algorithm for your account, that tries to match sessions with keywords.

 He then applies this algorithm to the entire history of the GA account.